 Availability of the Informal Grievance Process

 When a dispute first arises regarding alleged disability-related discrimination, there are several university and non-university resources that a person may access for support and consultation regarding the area of disagreement.
 A person may desire attempting first to resolve the issue directly with the individual faculty member, administrator or staff member(s) involved.
-A person may also choose to address his or her complaint informally by meeting with the Director of the Center for Student Success, the Accommodations Officer or his or her designee.
+A person may also choose to address his or her complaint informally by meeting with the Director of Student Success, the Accommodations Officer or his or her designee.
 However, a person is not required to file an informal grievance as a precursor to filing of a formal grievance process, and he or she has the right to move directly to a formal grievance procedure as detailed below.
 A person should also be aware that the Office of Civil Rights can be a resource for pursing both informal and formal grievances, and that a complaint may be filed with the OCR at any time, irrespective of grievance status.

 Formal Grievance Process for the Denial of Disability-Related Accommodations and Services (Denoted “Grievance Process” in This Document)

 1. Any student, employee or third party shall have the right to file a formal grievance and invoke the formal Grievance Process described herein.
-A formal grievance should be prepared by the grievant and submitted to the Director of the Center for Student Success and/or Accommodations Officer, who will review any claim of discrimination based on disability.
+A formal grievance should be prepared by the grievant and submitted to the Director of Student Success and/or Accommodations Officer, who will review any claim of discrimination based on disability.
 This provision includes but is not limited to a person’s right to file a grievance related to concerns about the implementation of appropriate academic adjustments and auxiliary aids; access to physical campus buildings and outdoor areas; access to educational and co-curricular experiences and activities on campus; and wrongful denial of certification of a disability by the University.
 A complaint may be filed with the OCR at any time, irrespective of the grievance status in the University Grievance Process.

-2. To initiate the formal University Grievance Process, the grievant shall fully complete a Request for Review of Disability-Related Access and Services Form (“Review Request”) and forward it to the Director of the Center for Student Success within 60 days following the date of the alleged discrimination.
+2. To initiate the formal University Grievance Process, the grievant shall fully complete a Request for Review of Disability-Related Access and Services Form (“Review Request”) and forward it to the Director of Student Success within 60 days following the date of the alleged discrimination.
 A student may obtain a copy of the Review Request form from Student Disability Services in the Center for Student Success in Miller Hall, and it is also available on the University website.
 The student’s completed Review Request must clearly state:

 A timely Review Request will not be considered filed unless it includes all of the required information.
 The grievant is solely responsible to supply all required information in the Review Request.
-Upon receiving a timely Review Request, the Director of the Center for Student Success shall send a written acknowledgment of receipt to the grievant.
+Upon receiving a timely Review Request, the Director of Student Success shall send a written acknowledgment of receipt to the grievant.

-3. The Director of the Center for Student Success and the Accommodations Officer shall together assess the Review Request and review all information necessary to render a written determination.
+3. The Director of Student Success and the Accommodations Officer shall together assess the Review Request and review all information necessary to render a written determination.
 If requested, the grievant shall supply any additional information and/or documents as requested by the Director or Accommodations Officer.
 The grievant may also request a meeting to present any witnesses and/or evidence to support the complaint.
 The Director or designee will issue a written SDS Letter of Determination on the grievant’s Review Request within 30 days after receiving the grievant’s completed Review Request, or as soon as possible thereafter.
 Furthermore, the Director shall provide the grievant with a copy of the SDS Letter of Determination and take any steps necessary to implement his or her decision, including, but not limited to, providing a copy of the Letter of Determination to appropriate University faculty members and officials.

 A timely request for review of the Letter of Determination will not be considered to have been filed unless the grievant’s letter of appeal includes all of the required information.
-Upon receiving the grievant’s letter requesting a review by the Associate Provost, the Director of the Center of Student Success shall forward a copy of the original Review Request Form, the SDS Letter of Determination and all other records or documents forming the basis of the Director’s determination to the Associate Provost.
+Upon receiving the grievant’s letter requesting a review by the Associate Provost, the Director of Student Success shall forward a copy of the original Review Request Form, the SDS Letter of Determination and all other records or documents forming the basis of the Director’s determination to the Associate Provost.